DC Physics logo HOME | Practice Problems } Monthly Features | Textbook Errata | Humor | About DC Physics

 Select a new problem set.

-A small charge of 444 C is at the center of a ball.
-If 4.933 E-8 N.m2/C passes through the ball's surface, what is the radius of the ball (if it matters)?
+A small charge is at the center of a 8.84 cm radius ball.
+If 4.2 E-8 N.m2/C passes through the ball's surface, how much charge is at the center?

-A small charge of 511 C is at the center of a ball.
-If 5.677 E-8 N.m2/C passes through the ball's surface, what is the radius of the ball (if it matters)?
+A small charge is at the center of a 9.49 cm radius ball.
+If 1.028 E-7 N.m2/C passes through the ball's surface, how much charge is at the center?

-A small charge of 551 C is at the center of a ball.
-If 6.122 E-8 N.m2/C passes through the ball's surface, what is the radius of the ball (if it matters)?
+A small charge is at the center of a 5.62 cm radius ball.
+If 9.044 E-8 N.m2/C passes through the ball's surface, how much charge is at the center?

-A small charge of 202 C is at the center of a ball.
-If 2.244 E-8 N.m2/C passes through the ball's surface, what is the radius of the ball (if it matters)?
+A small charge is at the center of a 3.21 cm radius ball.
+If 3.522 E-8 N.m2/C passes through the ball's surface, how much charge is at the center?

-A small charge of 70 C is at the center of a ball.
-If 7.777 E-9 N.m2/C passes through the ball's surface, what is the radius of the ball (if it matters)?
+A small charge is at the center of a 9.18 cm radius ball.
+If 1.084 E-7 N.m2/C passes through the ball's surface, how much charge is at the center?

-A small charge of 144 C is at the center of a ball.
-If 1.599 E-8 N.m2/C passes through the ball's surface, what is the radius of the ball (if it matters)?
+A small charge is at the center of a 3.29 cm radius ball.
+If 1.1 E-7 N.m2/C passes through the ball's surface, how much charge is at the center?